-The Department of Elementary & Early Childhood (EEC) would like to congratulate Dr. Peg Ballard on receiving a 2014 Pedagogical Innovation Award on behalf of the iPad Tutoring project engaged between the Elementary Education Block 3 students and Grade 3-4 students of the Sibley East Public Schools.
-This is the second year-in-a-row that EEC faculty have been recognized for outstanding achievement and contributions within the arena of Pedagogical Innovation.
+The Department of Elementary and Literacy Education (ELE) would like to congratulate Dr. Peg Ballard on receiving a 2014 Pedagogical Innovation Award on behalf of the iPad Tutoring project engaged between the Elementary Education Block 3 students and Grade 3-4 students of the Sibley East Public Schools.
+This is the second year-in-a-row that ELE faculty have been recognized for outstanding achievement and contributions within the arena of Pedagogical Innovation.
 In 2013 Ms. Karen Colum and Ms. Kelly Killorn were recognized for their efforts in curriculum redesign with Co-teaching instructional delivery, using Telepresence, between Block 2 students at the Mankato and Edina campuses.

 Dr. Ballard’s iPad Tutorial Project successfully demonstrates the following as indicators of pedagogical innovation:

 - Enhancement of teaching at Minnesota State University, Mankato